sameerkhnl/cil-replay-bic/README.md

 # Class Incremental Learning Using Enhanced Replay and Bias Correction Using Auxiliary Network
 In this work, we propose a novel exemplar selection algorithm called **CORE-high** that is effective when dataset consists of noisy images.
 This method outperforms plain random selection when the images contain random pixel noise.
-We also propose a bias correction technique that makes use of an auxiliary network which mitigates the biases against old classes.
+We also propose a bias correction technique that makes use of an auxiliary network **BiC-AN** which mitigates the biases against old classes.

 ### Installation & Requirements